International comparisons: Quality of life/subjective well-being comparisons

-Examples of International Comparisons online
+Examples of international comparisons online

 The following alphabetical list of online examples demonstrate how international comparisons work and should work, using many applications of evaluative analysis.

-InternationalComparisons.org

-InternationalComparisons.org compares the United States with 11 advanced democracies (12 countries in all): Australia, Canada, Denmark, France, Germany, Italy, Japan, the Netherlands, Norway, Sweden, the United Kingdom.
-The site has evaluative statistics in categories such as health, crime, politics, equity and sustainability.
-Data is displayed in tables with links to all sources for every quantitative statistic.
-Notes and links to relevant articles complement and substantiate the data on every category and page.
-InternationalComparisons.org seeks to avoid ideological or simplistic generalizations for or against the policies in the various countries, instead, the site seeks to provide objective information allowing academics, students, and the media access to the data for comparative evaluation.
-InternationalComparisons.org does not generate new information, but collects data from OECD, WHO, both referenced below, and other reliable and objective sources.

 Organisation for Economic Co-operation and Development (OECD)

-Much larger than InternationalComparisons.org, the OECD has the same advanced countries, but also includes 34 additional countries, has a wider scope, and includes many more statistics for the most important websites.
-The OECD publishes original research as often as on a weekly basis with the objective of affecting change as it strives to achieve its slogan: “Better policies for better lives.”
+The OECD publishes original research as often as on a weekly basis with the objective of affecting change as it strives to achieve its slogan: "Better policies for better lives."
 The Better Life Index is the organization's measure for subjective well-being.
 Because of its size, the OECD statistical database can be complex to navigate until one finds the part one is looking for.

 Social Progress Imperative

 The Social Progress Imperative released its second version of the Social Progress Index.
 It is based on four "key design principles": exclusively uses social and environmental indicators (no economic indicators), outcomes not inputs (i.e. health status not health expenditure), actionability (translatable pragmatism), and relevance to all countries (neither exclusively focused on the poorest countries nor the advanced democracies).
 The Social Progress Index contains 54 indicators categorized within the following three categories: basic human needs, foundations of well-being, and opportunity.